 My climbing down from the charter to the red ochre tarmac was an emotional experience.
 A smoking ceremony greeted the eight visitors.
 Elder Mary O’Reeri heralded us in.
 However, Mary had not been informed that I too was one of the visitors.

 There was a time of the worst of grief in Beagle Bay.
 The pain never leaves but at least it can be contextualised and those who remain prepare for the generations unborn.
 In 2009 Beagle Bay held a five day suicide prevention summit.
 Suicide is a leading cause of death for people throughout our world.
 Beagle Bay, the whole of the Kimberley is burdened by this scourge – the descendants of the First Peoples of the Kimberley have to deal with among the world’s highest rates of suicides.
-It is my view, from the comparative global data I have explored that the Kimberley’s First Peoples do indeed have tragically the world’s highest suicide rate.
-In the last five years the suicide rate of the region has doubled the rate of the preceding ten years.
+It is my view, from the comparative global data I have explored that the Kimberley’s First Peoples do indeed often succumbs tragically to the world’s highest suicide rate.
+At this time the Kimberley’s Aboriginal and Torres Strait Islanders suicide rate is nearly 80 per 100,000 population and second highest in the world behind the tragedy of 92 per 100,000 population for Greenland’s Inuit peoples.
+In the last five years the suicide rate of the Kimberley region for the descendants of its First Peoples has doubled the rate of the preceding ten years.

 Beagle Bay’s Victor family grieve those gone.
 Two brothers were lost to suicide at the turn of the century – others too.
 The brothers hung themselves from the same fan in the family home.
 They were only 22 and 25 years old.
 If you are Aboriginal and/or Torres Strait Islander in this nation, and aged 15 to 35 years, nearly one in three deaths is a suicide.
 It is the leading cause of death for this age group.
 A friend who found one of the brothers would take his life less than two years later, aged 21, at nearby One Arm Point.